ImperialCollegeLondon/safedata_validator/docs/data_providers/data_format/locations.md

 If you only use known locations, then you _only need to provide the  location name column_.

 !!!
-Note "safedata at SAFE"
+Note "`safedata` at the SAFE Project"
     Details of how to view and use the SAFE project specific gazetteer can be found [here](../../safedata_at_SAFE.md).